-Like we’ve often talking about, it’s the holon thing that so few seem to understand on earth, though it could hardly be simpler.
+Like we’ve often talked about, it’s the holon thing that so few seem to understand on earth, though it could hardly be simpler.
 As we’ve said before, once you understand the holon principle, you’ll have a better idea of how everything in the universe is related.
 Even simple arithmetic shows this at its most elementary level.
-Number 4 has 1, 2 and 3 contained in it, but number 2 only has 1 contained and so it can’t deduce 3 or 4 from its 2 position.
+Number 4 has 1, 2 and 3 contained in it, but number 2 only has 1 contained and so it can’t deduce 3 or 4 from its 2 positions.
 Or an IQ of 160 has the ability to perform at the capacity of 100, but an IQ of 100 doesn’t have the capacity to perform at 160.
 100 is contained in 160 but 160 is not contained in 100.

 ‘To take this to a more complex level, as we’ve said before, the cube implicitly contains within it the lower dimensions of plane, line and point.
 And so these parts remain preserved within their greater identity.
 A solid third dimension cube transcends each of these lower dimensions of the point, line and plane.
-In fact, without the cube, none of other dimensions have a material existence of their own, no more than we can exist without being part of our Source.
+In fact, without the cube, none of the other dimensions has a material existence of their own, no more than we can exist without being part of our Source.
 That’s why a point can’t know the cube on its own, any more than the line or plane because they are parts of the whole, in this case, the cube.

 Again, it’s the higher than knows the lower, not the other way around.
 The whole knows all about the part, the part cannot know the whole.
 So what we know of God as the ‘Infinite Whole,’ is only what is disclosed to us in the divine relationship, but we, being limited to the finite experience can never comprehend the Infinite.
 These may be very crude examples, but I think you get the point.